Target level of study

 27h

-This UE includes a refresher and a deepening of programming techniques as well as an introduction to numerical physics.
-It begins with a review of procedural programming using the Python 3 language.
-We will then introduce the use of numerical methods relevant to the simulation and solution of physical problems.
+This course includes an upgrade and deepening of programming techniques as well as an introduction to computational physics.
+We will begin with a review of procedural programming using the Python 3 language.
+We will then present the use of numerical methods relevant to simulation and the resolution of physical problems.

 Elasticity and hydrodynamics